Parliamentary Commission on Cults in France: History

 The second Parliamentary Commission on cults published its second report in 1999, and is commonly known as "parliamentary report on cults and money".
 It was intended to make an inventory of financial, inheritance and tax situation of cults, their economic activities and their relationships with the business community.

 In 2001, the About-Picard law strengthened legislation against cults.

 In 2006, the National Assembly of France decided to create a new parliamentary commission about the influence of cults and the consequences of their practices on the physical and mental health of minors.

 In 2008, a Union for a Popular Movement deputy, Jacques Myard, submitted a proposal for a parliamentary commission on cults, especially in medical and paramedical fields.

 Commission of 1995

-Its report was unanimously adopted on 20 December 1995 by the 7 deputies who were present (out of 21; the other members had not received their notification because of a postal service strike).
+The Commission's report was unanimously adopted on 20 December 1995 by the 7 deputies who were present (out of 21; the other members had not received their notification because of a postal service strike).
 Jean-Pierre Brard, vice-chairman of the commission, considered that the propositions were "insufficient" and wanted to adopt a "special legislation" to effectively fight against dangerous cults.
 He said: "This vote is thus not representative of the whole commission.
 If I had been present, I would have abstained."
 The rules of the National Assembly say the report is still valid regardless of the number present.